PART ONE - PART TWO - PART THREE - PART FOUR

 It wasn't until February 1999 when someone from Warner Home Video finally, and officially, addressed the prospects of Looney Tunes on DVD.
 Speaking in an online chat, Warner's vice president of worldwide DVD marketing John Powers vaguely promised, "We will issue cartoon compilations next year and beyond, pending mastering issues."

 As tantalizing as such a statement sounded, it didn't really answer any questions, nor did Powers elaborate on what sort of "mastering issues" could possibly come up.
-It was simply unknown what state the cartoons were in and what else needed to be done to them in order to prepare them for DVD release.
+It was simply unknown what state the cartoons were in and what else needed to be done in order to prepare them for DVD release.
 Was the studio going to be using archival prints?
 Technicolor negatives?
 Were original titles going to be restored to "Blue Ribbon" reissues?
 In terms of DVD production, the word "mastering" itself is so unclear that it could mean simply taking an off-the-shelf print of a movie and copying it into a digital file.
 Many years later it would be revealed that it cost Warner Bros. approximately $15,000 to remaster a single seven-minute cartoon.
 With over a thousand entries in the Looney Tunes and Merrie Melodies series, one would think the home video division had a specific plan in place.
 If only.

 Meanwhile, the end of an era was truly at hand.
 Rocked by a series of buyouts and mergers, in March 1999 a troubled MGM paid Time Warner $225 million to prematurely end its long-term home video distribution partnership, allowing it to expire in January 2000 instead of in 2003.
 As a part of the termination agreement, MGM surrendered any and all remaining rights to Warner's pre-1950 library and MGM's own pre-1986 library, reverting them back to Time Warner via Turner Entertainment.
 With Warner Home Video now free to exploit not only its own classic library but also that of MGM itself without going through a third party, the future was about to never look brighter for fans of classic film and especially classic cartoons.